 Richards’s older brothers Corey and Warren are 6 and 11 years older than him respectively and treated him like any other old brothers did; they bullied the crap out of him, but in a loving way!
 It wasn’t until when Richards’s parents separated he was subsequently and forcibly by his Mother (under false pretenses) then divided from his older brothers; despite not liking where he was, he was however with his younger brother Christopher, born boxing-day 1989, so being happy with that he now felt it was his duty to protect his younger brother from whatever life was about to throw their way…

 What came their way you ask…?

-Richard spent the better part of the next three years taking care of his then toddler brother, seemingly equally useless alcoholic Mother, and their three-bedroom townhouse.
-Over these three years Richard not only witnessed things no child should, for example, many of men coming in and out of the house, but he also experienced things first-hand no child should ever think of let-alone see like inappropriate physical conduct by his Mother.
+Richard spent the better part of the next three years taking care of his then-toddler brother, seemingly equally useless alcoholic Mother, and their three-bedroom townhouse.
+Over these three years, Richard not only witnessed things no child should, for example, many men coming in and out of the house, but he also experienced things first-hand no child should ever think of let alone see like inappropriate physical conduct by his Mother.
 It wasn’t until the age of 12 he was able to move to Branchton with his Father and girlfriend at that time that Richard was able to start the healing process and truly started to become the young man he is today…!
-After his first year of high-school, Richard suffered a severe head injury while playing competitive baseball for the Cambridge Cubs Baseball Club; despite catching the ball it’s not worth the trade off of suffering the residuals he does daily…
+After his first year of high school, Richard suffered a severe head injury while playing competitive baseball for the Cambridge Cubs Baseball Club; despite catching the ball it’s not worth the trade-off of suffering the residuals he does daily…

 What is next you wonder…?

-As Richard is currently working on his Bachelors in Public Relations @ Conestoga College, he is writing his autobiography – tentatively published 2025, director and video editor of “Don’ Talk TV“, and is continuously improving upon himself in any way he can; thank you for the read and hope you’re looking forward for more to come…!
+As Richard has recently obtained his diploma in Public Relations at Conestoga College and is writing his autobiography – tentatively published in 2025, director and video editor of Don’t Talk TV, and is continuously improving upon himself in any way he can; thank you for the read and hope you’re looking forward to more to come…!